arctic ice pack Arctic Complete – (27th July – 18th August 2017)

 MV Plancius

 It is often the case that our Arctic Circle cruise ships lived a former life as a research centre before taking curious travellers around the world.
-That’s the case with Plancius, which originally functioned as a Dutch oceanographic research boat.
+That’s the case with MV Plancius, which originally functioned as a Dutch oceanographic research boat.
 This means that it’s well-equipped for the harsh weather that you might encounter in this frozen world.
 The stent and bow are ice-strengthened and, alongside the usual facilities such as a lounger, bar, dining room, and library, there’s also a lecture theatre.

 Despite being able to carry more passengers, the guests are still limited to 116, which means it will never be overcrowded.
 You and your fellow passengers will be looked after by 45 wonderful staff and crewmembers.